vaskokj/AwesomeList/ReadMe.md

 - [WinApps](https://github.com/Fmstrat/winapps) - Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
 - [Rclone](https://rclone.org/) - Rclone is a command-line program to manage files on cloud storage.
 It is a feature-rich alternative to cloud vendors' web storage interfaces.
 Over 70 cloud storage products support rclone including S3 object stores, business & consumer file storage services, as well as standard transfer protocols.
 - [Flux](https://github.com/flux-framework/flux-sched) - Flux is a next-generation workload management framework for supercomputers, high-performance computing (HPC) clusters.
+- [Garage](https://garagehq.deuxfleurs.fr/) - An S3 object store so reliable you can run it outside datacenters

 ### Backup Tools
 - [Urbackup](https://www.urbackup.org/) - UrBackup is an easy to setup Open Source client/server backup system, that through a combination of image and file backups accomplishes both data safety and a fast restoration time.